jbuck95/ObsidianLaTeXExport/Tutorial.md

 ![](Pasted%20image%2020250308173834.png)

-(optional: copy uni.latex contents to a note and paste in a latex code-block for syntax-highlighting)
+(optional: copy uni.latex contents to a note and paste it inside a latex code-block for better syntax-highlighting)

 ### Setting up the Latex-Template